 But the most important thing is to monitor your baby and ensure there are lots of wet nappies and they are alert and responding well.
 Babies are so little they don't have as much fluid to lose as adults, and they will dehydrate really quickly.
 If the diarrhoea persists longer than 12 hours or you notice signs of dehydration like lethargy, sunken eyes, dark smelly urine, it's important to seek immediate medical attention.
 Remember, your pharmacy is only a short trip or a quick phone call away if you want to reassurance.

 2. My 11-year-old daughter just started having bad breakouts.
 What do you recommend for this?

 Catherine: Breakouts out in tweens is common and it's important to start a ritual of good face hygiene every morning and night.
-Generally at this stage they don't need harsh soaps so mild alternatives like Cetaphil or the QV Face is a better alternative.
-For an oil-free moisturiser with a low SPF, QV Face and Neutrogena have a great range.
-In terms of the spots themselves, a low strength benzyl peroxide 2.5 percent can be used on the pimples to dry them out and this can be increased in strength if required.
+Generally at this stage they don't need harsh soaps so speak to your pharmacist about alternatives.
+You can also look for an oil-free moisturiser with a low SPF.

-A trap for first-time users is to prevent using coloured pillow cases and towels as the peroxide in the cream will start to take the colour out of them in time.
-Sometimes parents will want to start with natural products and there are good alternatives, like tea tree oil, that can be used in these circumstances.
+A trap for first-time users is to prevent using coloured pillow cases and towels as the peroxide in some creams will start to take the colour out of them in time.
+Sometimes parents will want to start with natural products and there are good alternatives that can be used in these circumstances.